Morsel (band): Early history

 The band's sound and presentation tended to lump them into an avant garde category shared by other "noise-oriented" bands who may or may not have shared Morsel's instrumental abilities.
 Hussey revealed in the Moo interview that “Miriam runs her flute through a ‘Leslie’ cabinet (rotating horn), and she sings through her flute microphone.
 Many people freak on that.
 People focus on it a bit too much to the point of it possibly becoming a gimmick.
 People who write about bands need to focus on something, and that is usually the thing.
-We certainly don't use it as a gimmick; we simply increase the potential of creating new and interesting sounds by introducing new elements (moo, September '96 - issue 25).”
+We certainly don't use it as a gimmick; we simply increase the potential of creating new and interesting sounds by introducing new elements.”
 It had also been noted that Cabrera was known to "use a buzz-saw for additional noise texture (Cicero's, November '95)."
-Alan Goldsmith described Morsel’s 1992 G.I.B.L.E.T.
+Alan Goldsmith described Morsel's 1992 G.I.B.L.E.T.
 EP as “anthem rock on an almost operatic scale, with a demonic choir, shifts in intensity, blasting wall-of-sound guitars, and a complexity rarely seen on a local level (Ann Arbor Current-Entertainment Monthly, February 1993).”
 The Ann Arbor News also focused on the band's eccentricities stating, “Cabrera sings into the blow hole of her flute.
 The amplified result is a strange, angry shriek that sounds powerful and doomed at the same time (The Ann Arbor News New Releases 24 April 1993).”